Bidisha

 Bidisha Mamata (born 29 July 1978), known professionally as Bidisha, is a British TV broadcaster and presenter specialising in international affairs and human rights, political analysis, the arts, and culture.
 She is also a multimedia artist, making films and stills.

-Bidisha began writing professionally for style magazines such as i-D, Dazed and Confused, and the NME, at the age of 14, and published her first novel at 18.
+Bidisha began writing professionally for style magazines such as i-D, Dazed and Confused, and the NME, at the age of 14, and published her first novel at the age of 18.
 She writes for The Guardian and The Observer and works as a TV and radio critic and presenter for the BBC, Sky News, ITN, Channel 5 and CNN.

 Early life and education

 Bidisha went to school at Haberdashers' Aske's School for Girls in Elstree, Hertfordshire.
 In 1999, she graduated in English Language and Literature from St Edmund Hall at the University of Oxford.
-She then studied at the London School of Economics, where she gained an MSc in Moral and Political Philosophy and Economic History.
+She then studied at the London School of Economics, where she gained an MSc degree in Moral and Political Philosophy and Economic History.